nu7hatch/react/README.md

     redis-cli lpush queue restart_httpd
     redis-cli lpush queue reboot

+After that consumer will pick up enqueued command names from and execute related commands.

 ## Configuration

 There are few more runtime options, which can be useful for you.

-* you can specify queue wihch will be consumed:
+* you can specify queue which will be consumed:

       react my_commands.yml --queue "my:queue:name"